The

 person may be seen as:

-a sick person : the person is treated
+a sick person : the person

 differently to others